A global Torelli theorem for singular symplectic varieties: Deformations

-where $N$ corresponds under $\tilde q$ to the curves contracted by $\pi$ and put $m:=\dim N$. \begin{theorem} Let $X$ be an irreducible symplectic variety.
-Then the space $\Def^\lt(X)$ of locally trivial deformations of $X$ is smooth of dimension $h^{1,1}(X) = h^{1,1}(\tX) - m$. \end{theorem} \begin{proof} Smoothness is shown using the $T^1$-lifting principle of Kawamata-Ran \cite{Ran,Ka1,Ka2}, see also \cite[\S 14]{GHJ} or \cite[VI.3.6]{mydiss} for more detailed introductions.
-The tangent space to $\Def^\lt(X)$ at the origin is $H^1(T_X)$ which thanks to the symplectic form can be identified with $H^1(j_*\Omega_U)$ where $j:U=X^\reg \to X$ is the inclusion.
+where $N$ corresponds under the isomorphism $\tilde q_Y:H^2(Y,\Q) \to H_2(Y,\Q)$ to the curves contracted by $\pi$ and put $m:=\dim N$. \begin{theorem} Let $X$ be a symplectic variety admitting an irreducible symplectic resolution.
+Then the space $\Def^\lt(X)$ of locally trivial deformations of $X$ is smooth of dimension $h^{1,1}(X) = h^{1,1}(\tX) - m$. \end{theorem} \begin{proof} Smoothness is shown using the $T^1$-lifting principle of Kawamata-Ran \cite{Ran,Ka1,Ka2}, in particular Theorem 1 of \cite{Ka1}.
+We refer to \cite[\S 14]{GHJ} or \cite[VI.3.6]{mydiss} for more detailed introductions.
+The tangent space to $\Def^\lt(X)$ at the origin is $H^1(T_X)$ which thanks to Proposition \ref{proposition tangent sheaf} can be identified with $H^1(j_*\Omega_U)$ where $j:U=X^\reg \to X$ is the inclusion.
 For the $T^1$-lifting property one has to show that for every infinitesimal locally trivial deformation $\sX \to S$ of $X$ over an Artinian base scheme $S$ the space $H^1(T_{\sX/S})$ is locally $\sO_S$-free and compatible with arbitrary base change.
 We denote again by $j:\sU \to \sX$ the inclusion of the smooth locus of $\sX \to S$.
 Take an extension $\sigma \in H^0(\sU,j_* \Omega_{\sX/S}^2)$ of the symplectic form on $U\subset X$.
-It remains nondegenerate and hence yields an isomorphism $T_{\sX/S}\to j_*\Omega_{\sX/S}$, consequently also $H^1(T_{\sX/S})\isom H^1(\Omega_{\sX/S})$ which is free by Proposition \ref{proposition gkkp for symplectic} and Lemma \ref{lemma hodge relativ}.
+It remains nondegenerate and hence yields an isomorphism $T_{\sX/S}\to j_*\Omega_{\sX/S}$, consequently also $H^1(T_{\sX/S})\isom H^1(\Omega_{\sX/S})$ which is free by Lemma \ref{lemma hodge relativ}.
 Thus, it satisfies the $T^1$-lifting property and thus the space $\Def^\lt(X)$ is smooth.
-It follows from Corollary \ref{corollary hodge} that $\dim H^1(T_X) = h^{1,1}(X)$ which shows the dimension statement and completes the proof. \end{proof} \begin{corollary} Let $\pi:Y \to X$ be an irreducible symplectic resolution and consider the induced morphism $p:\Def(Y)\to \Def(X)$.
-Then $\Def^\lt(X)$ is contained in the image of $p$.
-Moreover, a small locally trivial deformation of an irreducible symplectic variety is again an irreducible symplectic variety. \end{corollary} \begin{proof} For the first claim, it suffices to note that the tangent space $H^1(X,T_X)$ to $\Def^\lt(X)$ by Proposition \ref{proposition gkkp for symplectic} is a subspace to the tangent space $H^1(Y,T_Y)$ to $\Def(Y)$ and as both spaces are smooth, every locally trivial deformation of $X$ induces a deformation of $Y$.
-A small deformation of a K\"ahler space with rational singularities remains K\"ahler by \cite[Proposition 5]{Na01a} and again by Proposition \ref{proposition gkkp for symplectic} the symplectic form extends sideways. \end{proof} \begin{corollary} Every irreducible symplectic resolution $\pi:Y \to X$ has a small locally trivial deformation to an irreducible symplectic resolution $\pi:Y' \to X'$ where $Y'$ and $X'$ are projective. \end{corollary} \begin{proof} The subspace $N$ from \eqref{eq n} is negative definite and of Hodge type (1,1) by Lemma \ref{lemma symplektisch}.
-As $Y$ is an irreducible symplectic manifold, the signature of $q_Y$ on $H^{1,1}(Y,\R)$ is $(1,b_2(Y)-3)$ so that by Theorem \ref{theorem deflt is smooth} the contraction $\pi:Y\to X$ deforms in a positive dimensional locally trivial family.
-By \cite[Proposition 26.6]{GHJ} arbitrarily close to $\pi:Y\to X$ there is a small deformation $Y'\to X'$ of $\pi$ such that $Y'$ is projective.
-As $X'$ has rational singularities, see e.g. \cite[Theorem 3.3.3]{Kirschner}, and is K\"ahler, it is projective by Namikawa's result \cite[Corollary 1.7]{Na02}. \end{proof}
+It follows from Corollary \ref{corollary hodge} that $\dim H^1(T_X) = h^{1,1}(X)$ which shows the dimension statement and completes the proof. \end{proof} It is convenient to introduce the following terminology: \begin{definition} An irreducible symplectic resolution $\pi:Y\to X$ is \emph{deformable} if $\Def^\lt(X)$ is contained in the image of the map $p:\Def(Y)\to\Def(X)$ considered in \eqref{eq defo diag}. \end{definition}